qweasd1/Refactor/ideas/Supplement/plaid_thinkings.md

 }
 ```
-Though the details is deeply thought, I still guess AEminium will become more flexible if we have the explicit workflow support.
+Though the details haven't been deeply thought,  I still guess explicit workflow will be a good way to make AEminium more flexible.

+### General Language or DSL
+I know Plaid is design to be a a general language but since the real world situation can be

 ### Let developer has more control, and Make it More Extended